gbif/dwc-dp/darwin-core-conceptual-model.md

 The **Darwin Core Conceptual Model (DwC-CM)** provides a high‑level framework that shows how [Darwin Core](https://dwc.tdwg.org) (DwC) classes relate to one another in typical biodiversity information workflows.
 Darwin Core formally defines a [set of terms](https://dwc.tdwg.org/list/) grouped by classes; DwC‑CM **clarifies the nature of those classes and the relationships among them** so implementers can make consistent, interoperable design choices across different technologies.

-DwC‑CM does not prescribe an ontology of formal predicates for the relationships between classes.
+The DwC‑CM does not prescribe an ontology of formal predicates for the relationships between classes.
 Instead, it uses natural‑language labels to convey semantic intent.

-DwC-CM does not prescribe the implementation of systems based on Darwin Core using any particular technology.
+The DwC-CM does not prescribe the implementation of systems based on Darwin Core using any particular technology.
 The model is not a strict blueprint for system design; instead, it is a **reference framework that can be applied in whole or in part**.
 Different system architectures may realize the model in different ways—for example:

 * A relational database or tabular data publishing schema may represent relationships through joins across normalized tables.
 * A document-oriented approach may choose to embed related classes as nested objects within a record.
 * A graph database may emphasize relationships as explicit links between nodes.

-DwC-CM is a synthesis of discussion within the Biodiversity Information Standards (TDWG) community.
-It accommodates the observed use of DwC to date, and accommodates the results of a wide variety of targeted case studies to broaden the scope of Darwin Core.
+The DwC-CM is a synthesis of discussion within the Biodiversity Information Standards (TDWG) community.
+It accommodates the observed use of DwC to date and accommodates the results of a wide variety of targeted case studies to broaden the scope of Darwin Core.
 It does not attempt to anticipate every possible use, and it is expected to evolve as the demand for new uses arise.

-By clarifying the conceptual relationships between Darwin Core classes, DwC-CM helps implementers understand which connections are essential and the cardinalities involved, to help ensure they are correctly adapted in specific technical environments.
+By clarifying the conceptual relationships between Darwin Core classes, the DwC-CM helps implementers understand which connections are essential and the cardinalities involved, to help ensure they are correctly adapted in specific technical environments.

 ## **1.2 Audience (non-normative)**